 - An exclamation point icon indicates that the task is past due.
 For tasks that are past due, the due date is also highlighted in red.

 - A padlock icon indicates that the task depends on other tasks that aren't yet completed.
 A task that is blocked by dependencies can't be marked as completed.
 You can set dependencies for a task by using the Set dependency action.

-The task name is a hyperlink to the Microsoft Dynamics 365 for Operations page or other webpage where the user must go to complete the work.
+The task name is a hyperlink to the page owhere the user must go to complete the work.
 You can set this hyperlink by using the Task link field when you edit or create a task.

 You can attach files, notes, images, and URLs to a task by using the Attachments action.
 For example, you can indicate journal numbers that are used as part of a task, add comments about a specific task, or attach a report file that was printed for a task.
 An icon appears in the Attachment column for the task if an attachment is present.